How to Sync SLA Records and Maintain State Updates From ServiceNow Incident to Jira Issue

 An incident triggers (creates) an SLA record under two conditions:

-• An incident of high priority is created.
+• An incident of high priority is created

-• An incident is assigned to a specific person or an assignment group.
+• An incident is assigned to a specific person or an assignment group

-Also, state changes in the SLA record must update the SLA details on the Jira side.
+Additionally, state changes in the SLA record must update the SLA details on the Jira side.

-How to Sync SLA Information From ServiceNow to Jira Using Exalate
+How to Sync SLA Information From ServiceNow to Jira

 Prerequisites